als429/testing-stuffs-presentation/PRESENTME.md

 <br />
 <br />

-### 8. we're probably going to bother you about site speed (no matter how good it is)
+### 8. we're probably going to bother you about site speed (no matter how good it is) :bullettrain_side:

 * look at Google's lighthouse and the page speed insight tool and you'll get 80%* of what most SEOs will tell you
 * use your SEO friend to start a war to remove tracking pixels from the site, let them fight for you